samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 - take smaller pics of the github issue to reduce cognitive overhead
 - change "hitting" to "pressing"
 - add section about gdbinit commands that give you inf history
+- include info about linux distro
+- So it turns out that you almost certainly can't pull this off without modifying readline in GDB.
+  - See `bind -P | fzf` and look up `\e\C-e` which maps to shell expand.
+This is what execs the fzf_history command wrapped in $().
+Only bash has that readline function.